 Welcome to the law school’s master calendar!
 Student Orgs Leaders and Journals should click here to request an event space and be added to the calendar.
 Please note that this is a public-facing calendar that contains all events happening on campus, any details that you wish to remain private to the UCH community should not be included in your event submission.
 Changes to your event submissions may be directed to: email@example.com.

-The UC Hastings Law Center for Negotiation and Dispute Resolution (CNDR) presents its’ annual 40-hour comprehensive mediation certification training.
-This course provides a unique blend of mediation theory, hands-on mediation skills training, and an exploration of the sensibilities and personal qualities required to be an effective mediator.
+The UC Hastings Law Center for Negotiation and Dispute Resolution (CNDR) presents its’ annual 40-hour comprehensive mediation practitioner training.
+This program provides a unique blend of mediation theory, hands-on mediation skills training, and an exploration of the sensibilities and personal qualities required to be an effective mediator.

 We start with the psychology and behavior of people in conflict and the different process choices parties can make when seeking to resolve conflict.
 We examine the different styles or models of mediation and the implications of those models for the client experience.
 We then explore and practice every phase of a mediation, from opening and setting the stage, to exploration of interests and issues, negotiating agreements, preparation of settlement documents and closure.

 Combined with the practice of these phases, participants build critical communication and process management skills including how to: